Polynomial Graphing, Critical Points & Quotient Rule

 The Quotient Rule

-When you need to differentiate a fraction \(\frac{P(x)}{Q(x)}\), use the Quotient Rule:
+To differentiate a fraction \(\frac{P(x)}{Q(x)}\), we apply the Quotient Rule:

 ImportantKey Idea: The Quotient Rule